robin-rpr/ris-kafka/README.md

 A high-performance message broker that streams BGP updates from RIPE NCC's Routing Information Service (RIS) Live websocket feed to Apache Kafka, with real-time JSON to BMPv3 protocol conversion.

-> [!NOTE]
-> This is an independent experimental service and not operated by or affiliated with the RIPE NCC.
-This service is relying on the RIPE NCC's Routing Information Service (RIS) websocket feed and is therefore subject to the same usage policies as the RIS itself.
-We want to acknowledge the RIPE NCC and RIPE Community for providing this invaluable service and for making it available to the public.

 ## Overview

 This service connects to the [RIS Live](https://ris-live.ripe.net/) websocket endpoint to receive real-time BGP routing updates from RIPE NCC's global network of Route Collectors.
 It processes these messages by: